"Thanks

 ½ Cup peanut halves (ears)

-2 Tablespoons green and red mini M&M’s (nose)
+2 Tablespoons green and red mini M&Ms (nose)

 4 teaspoons mini chocolate chips (eyes)